Adnn/notes_graphics/docs/rtr.md

 A ray tracing system relies on acceleration cheme such as _bounding volume hierarchy_ (BVH) to accelerate visibility testing.
 Generated results have to be treated with denoising algorithms.

+## Chapter 12 - Image-Space Effects p513

+Discusses _image processing_ techiques: modifying a (rendered) image.
+TODO: Define _Reprojection_ methods
+Conclude with sample-based techniques:

+### 12.1 Image Procession p513

+_Image processing_ techiques: modifying a (rendered) image.
+Instead of creating artificial scenes from geometry + shading descriptions, its input is an image.

+_Post-processing_: modifying the image after rendering.

+GPU can be used thanks to programmable shaders and ability to use output image as texture: the image(s) are treated as texture applied to a screen-filling quadrilateral.
+In practice, a screen-filling triangle (with doubled UV at vertices) might be more efficient (cache-coherency).
+The fragment shader is invoked at each pixel on the "screen": this type of rendering is called a _full screen pass_.\
+Alternatively, compute shaders can be used.

+Relevant neighboring samples are retrived, weighted, summed.
+_Rotation-invariant filter kernel_: weights are not dependent on the radial angle (i.e. entirely described by distance)

+e.g. Gaussian filter (bell curve):
+$\text{Gaussian}(x) = \left( \frac{1}{\sigma \sqrt{2\pi}} \right) e^{-\frac{r^2}{2\sigma^2}}$:
+* $r$: distance from texel's center
+* $\sigma$: standard deviation (fr: écart type): larger -> wider bell curve. $\sigma^2$ is called the variance.
+  * variance: average of the squared deviation from the mean.
+  * standard deviation: square-root of the variance, so the Root-Mean-Square (fr: moyenne quadratique) of the deviation from the mean.
+* Rule of thumb: make the _support_ (filter size) $3\sigma$ pixels wide (or greater).

+Texel accesses can be minimized leveraging the GPU interpolation and mipmapping hardware.

+_Separable_ filtering kernels: can be applied in 2 separate 1-dimensional blurs.
+With kernel diameter $d$, sampling cost goes from $d^2$ to (amorticized?) $2d$.

+Circular disk filter (used for bokeh) are not separable in the domain of real number.
+Complex numbers offers a wide family of separable functions (p518, Wronski).

+Compute shaders have better performance for lager kernels.

+Downsampling is common.
+Gives a boost in kernel support:
+* downsampled texels cover more surface compared to original texel
+* blending into the fill resolution image, magnification can use bilinear interpomation, with further blurring effect.

+#### 12.1.1 Bilateral Filtering p 518

+_Bilateral filter_: lower (or discard) influence of samples that appear unrelated to the surface of center sample.
+Weights depend not only on Euclidean distance of pixel, but also on radiometric differences (e.g. color intensity, depth, normals, identification, velocity).

+_edge-preserving filters_ limit samples crossing shared edges (usually require normals in addition to depth).

+TODO: _joint_, or _cross_, bilateral filter.

+Can reduce variability in an area, called _denoising_.

+Make optimizations such as two-pass separable filtering and bilinear interpolation of samples difficult, but there are approximations p520.

+_ping-pong buffers_: apply operation between 2 offscreen buffers, in turn (they are transient).
+Common to implement a post-processing pipeline.

+Examples and references of post-processing effects, p521.

+### 12.2 Reprojection Techniques p522

+_Reprojection_ is reusing samples computed in previous frames (from a new viewing pose).
+It exploits temporal coherence.

+* _Reverse reprojection_: A time $t$, vertex positions are computed for current $t$ and previous $t-1$ frames.
+$\frac{z}{w}$ is interpolated at each fragment for both times, if they are close enough a bilinear lookup is done in previous color buffer.
+Areas occluded at $t-1$ can lead to a _cache miss_.
+  * It _gathers_ values from $t-1$ to $t$
+  * Refresh have to be mades p523
+  * Using a _running-average filter_ to gradually phase out old values can enhance quality.
+* _Forward reprojection_ starts from pixels of frame $t-1$ and projects them into frame $t$.
+  It avoids double vertex shading.
+  * It _scatters_ pixels from $t-1$ onto $t$
+  * Differents uses, such as depth-of-filed, stereo pair generation, temporal upsampling p523.

+Interpolation methods between two frames have great chances to handle occlusion and can increase framerate p523.

+### 12.3 Lense Flare and Bloom p524

+_Lens flare_: phenomenon caused by light traverling through a lens system via unintended paths (e.g. indirect reflection).
+Mostly classified between:
+* Halo: circular ring around the light, outside edge tinged with red, inside with violet.
+  * Due to lens materials refracting lights differently depending on wavelength.
+  * Constant apparent size (independent of the source distance).
+* Ciliary corona: rays radiating from a point, can extend beyond the alo.
+  Due to density fluctations in the lens.
+Camera lenses can create secondary effects:
+* Polygonal patterns, due to camera's aperture blades.
+* Streak of light accross glass, due to small groves
+* Bloom, caused by scattering in lens, overflow of satured capture sites in a _charge-coupled device_ (CCD).

+_Glare effects_ is the class of halos, coronae and bloom.

+Are now routinely added to real-photo in digital post processing, and can give the impression of increased brightness.

+Implementations directions for lens flare p524, streak p525

+Bloom effect implementations p527.
+Common method is a _bright-pass filter_, downsampling, blurring, then compositing with original.

+### 12.4 Depth of Field p527

+_Depth of field_: range where objects are in focus for a specific camera lens setting.
+(photography: aperture size and focal length).
+Objects are less than half a pixel out of focus.
+In computer graphics, depth of field refers to the effect of blurring near and far field content.

+Can be simulated via an accumulation buffer (slightly moving viewer position keeping direction at focal point).
+Costly but converges to ground truth.

+Surfaces in the scene can be classified into 3 zones:
+* _focus field_, or _mid--field_: in focus, near focal point's distance
+* _far field_: beyond focal point
+* _near field_: closer

+_2.5-dimensional approach_: give depth to 2D images and combine them.

+_circle of confusion_: on the pixel grid, the circle filled by an out-of-focus dot from the scene.

+_Bokeh_ (en: blur): In photography, the aesthetic quality of areas outside the focus field.
+The shape of the area of confusion relates to the shape of the aperture.
+Sometimes incorrectly used to describe bright aread showing aperture shape.

+Note: night shots have a larger aperture size, can have more circular patterns (WHY?)

+_Forward mapping_ can be a method where each pixel is rendered as a sprite (of size determined by the circle of confusion radius).

+_Backward mapping_, or _reverse mapping_ gather, blurring the surface at each pixel based on its depth.

+Method by Bukowski et al. [209, 1178] p532:
+generate a buffer with circle of confusion radius at each fragment, separate initial image between near fields and the rest (to blur near edges), downsample and blurred (separable filter), compose (using radii to weight initial image vs far-blurred).

+Another method uses an approach also used for motion blur p534, can be implemented by "scatter as you gather".
+(TODO: understand this naming)

+"Bokeh" (the bright shapes) can be rendered as sprite (scatter) of aperture shape for detected bright areas (light source, specular reflections).

+[764] use compute shaders for blurring and bokeh.

+### 12.5 Motion Blur p536

+In movie, _motion blur_ comes from objects movements relative to the camera for the time shutter is open (1/40 to 1/60 of a second).
+1/500 of a second can give hyperkinetic effect (TODO: define).

+Rapidly moving objects can appear jerky if they "jump" by many pixels between frames: this can be thought of **temporal** aliasing, and motion blur as anti-aliasing in the time domain.

+Accumulation method can create motion blur: render the image at several time-points during shutter-open period.
+Subject to ghosting artifacts for rapidly moving objects.
+Stochastic rasterization (TODO: define) can produce noise instead of ghosting.

+A sliding accumulation window can give high blur at the cost of rendering twich each frame (p537).

+Different sources of motion blurs can be categorized as (increasing order of complexity):
+* camera orientation changes
+  * Can be adressed by _line integral convolution_ (LIC): sample each pixel along a direction, speed determine filter width.
+* camera position changes
+  * Due to parallax, distant objects move less rapidly so blur less
+  * If moving along the view axis, radial blur may be sufficient
+  * _pan_, in computer graphics (not cinematography) is moving sideways while looking forward.
+* object position changes
+  * One can model and render the blur (e.g draw particles as line segments, deform surfaces, ...)
+    * Replaced by less ad-hoc approaches.
+* object orientation changes

+_velocity buffer_ p 540 (TODO: describe how to produce it)

+Description of a tiled appraoch to find maxima (p540)

+Concept to combine motion blur and DOF, combining velocity buffer and circle of confusion to obtain a unified blurring kernel p542

+Discussion of the specificity of video-game experience:
+* It might be good to disable camera rotation blur for FPS (might make people motion sick)
+* Art direction might control what is motion blurred independently of the virtual camera.
+  E.g. if it is assumed the player will eye-track an object entering the screen, it might be kept in focus and the static background blurred.

 ---